cvidhyac/argocd/README.md

 List apps -  `argocd app list`
 List projects - `argocd proj list`
 Get a project configuration as yaml - `argocd proj get project_name -o yaml`

+### Create new project

+- Custom projects can be created via yaml, or from UI with ALLOW/DENY rules.
+- For an example, see - [webapp-proj.yaml](./webapp-proj.yaml)